dzackgarza/dotfiles/README.md

 ```

 # Dependencies
-* pacapt (If not on Arch, to abstract away the underlying package manager)
+* yaourt (If not on Arch, to abstract away the underlying package manager)

 # What does this script install?
 * Some OS packages (see packages.list)